Daniel-J-Stevens/ubc-kcds_data-science-toolbox_capstone-project/README.md

 This is the capstone project for The Data Science Toolbox course offered as part of the Key Capabilities in Data Science certificate program administered by UBC Extended Learning.

-The Data Science Toolbox Course aims to equip students with core skills used in a data science discipline such as working in the shell, creation of virtual entiroments, package management, version control, working in an IED and much more.
+The Data Science Toolbox Course aims to equip students with core skills used in a data science discipline such as working in the shell, creation of virtual entiroments, package management, version control, working in an IED, markdown language and much more.

 <b>More information about the course can be found here:</b> [The Data Science Toolbox](https://extendedlearning.ubc.ca/courses/data-science-toolbox/fs041)

+<b>Course content can be found here:</b>:[The Data Science Toolbox- Course Material](https://toolbox-learn.mds.ubc.ca/en)

+This project challenged students to create a website through GitHub pages using the skills they acquired throughout the course.
+The webpage created is based on the exploratory data analysis and final report on the Vancouver street trees dataset produced through the Data Visualization course capstone project.
+The report explores the Vancouver street tree population through neighbourhood and importance value with the aim of